-If we wanted to produce an ELT coursebook series in three months instead of, say, three years, how would we do it?
+If we wanted to produce a coursebook series in three months instead of, say, three years, how would we do it?
 Could we even do it?
 What would have to change?

-We then described a possible model for how the Agile project methodology could be used to develop ELT materials.
+We then described a possible model for how the Agile project methodology could be used to develop learning materials.

 The basics of the Agile approach are:

 - Watch your users working / learning and talk to them to really understand their problems and needs.

 - Work out what you think your product (or course, or materials) needs to do in order to help them.
 Prioritise those things according to the positive impact they will have.
 This prioritised list is your backlog.